actionhero/actionhero/readme.markdown

 * paramDelete - deletes a single param.
 IE: 'deleteParam screenName'
 * paramsView - returns a JSON object of all the params set to this connection
+* paramsDelete - deletes all params set to this session
+* roomChange - change the `room` you are connected to.
+By default all socket connections are in the `api.configData.defaultSocketRoom` room.
+* roomView - show you the room you are connected to, and information about the members currently in that room.

+All socket connections are also joined to a room.
+Rooms are used to broadcast messages from the system or other users.
+Rooms can be created on the fly and don't require any special setup.
+In this way. you can push messages to your users with a special function: `api.socketRoomBroadcast(api, connection, message)`.  connection can be null if you want the message to come from the server itself.

+Functions for helping with room communications are:

+* `api.socketRoomBroadcast(api, connection, message)`: tell a message to all members in a room
+* `api.socketRoomStatus(api, room)`: return the status object which contains information about a room and its members
+* `api.sendSocketMessage(api, connection, message)`: send a message directly to a socket connection

-* paramsDelete - deletes all params set to this session Every socket action (including the special param methods above) will return a single line denoted by \r\n  It will often be "OK" or a JSON object.
+Every socket action (including the special param methods above) will return a single line denoted by \r\n  It will often be "OK" or a JSON object.

 Socket Example: